Dams need billions of dollars, not peanuts offered by expats

 Circles close to PM Office were upbeat about the progress in the dams' fund.
 They said that the fund raising has just been started and in a few days a handsome amount has been received.
 They said by the Grace of God the initiative taken for a good cause will succeed.

-The SBP data shows that out of Rs3.27 billion, the local contribution in the fund is Rs3.09 billion, which means that in Pak rupees the amount donated by overseas Pakistanis so far is only Rs181 million.
+The SBP data shows that out of Rs3.27 billion, the local contribution in the fund is Rs3.09 billion which means that in Pak rupee the amount donated by overseas Pakistanis so far is only Rs181 million.
 This data is updated on Friday but covers the amount received till Sept 13.
-A comparison of the SBP data of Sept 13 with Sept 14 shows addition of almost $200,000 in 24 hours.
+A comparison of SBP data of Sept 13 with Sept 14 shows addition of almost $200,000 in 24 hours.

-Countrywide receipts show that the overseas Pakistanis living in the United States are on top with their contribution of Rs61 million ($0.48m) followed by the UAE with Rs30 million ($0.24m) and the UK with Rs21.8 million ($0.176m).
+Countrywide receipts show that the overseas Pakistanis living in United States are on top with their contribution of Rs61 million ($0.48m) followed by UAE with Rs30 million ($0.24m) and UK with Rs21.8 million ($0.176m).

 Other prominent overseas contributors are from Saudi Arabia, Rs16 million; Canada Rs13.3 million; Australia Rs7.2 million; Qatar Rs4.4 million.
-From overseas Pakistanis in Turkey, the fund received only Rs3,500; from Brazil only Rs1,500; Jordan Rs10,000.
-Interestingly, funds of Rs33,491 from India has also been received by the SBP.
-From Afghanistan, the fund received were Rs3,000.
+From overseas Pakistanis in Turkey the fund received only Rs3,500; from Brazil only Rs1500; Jordan Rs10,000.
+Interestingly fund of Rs33,491 from India has also been received by the SBP.
+From Afghanistan, the fund received Rs3,000.

+These figures received from abroad, negates the propaganda about huge donations made by some overseas Pakistanis, who are considered billionaires.

 ISLAMABAD: Total donations from abroad received for Prime Minister and Chief Justice of Pakistan’s Dam fund till September 13 (Thursday) is only $1.48 million (Rs181 million).